bressco/knowledgebase/docs/index.en.md

 The **FAIRagro Knowledge Base** is your central resource for guidance, tools, legal and training related to research data management (RDM) for the **agrosystem research community**.
 Whether you are a researcher, data steward, developer, or simply curious about making agricultural research data more **FAIR** — you’ve come to the right place!

-If you want to learn more about the project, please visit the [FAIRagro website](https://fairagro.net).
+If you want to learn more about the project, please visit the [FAIRagro website](https://fairagro.net){:target="_blank"}.

 ---

 ## Who is it for?
 This resource is intended for all interested in agrosystem research and want to be a part of the change towards **FAIR** data.

 Whether you’re just getting started with **FAIR** data or looking for specific technical support — this knowledge base will guide you step by step.

-## Where to find us?
+## Who made it?
 The FAIRagro Knowledge Base is provided by the FAIRagro DSSC (Data Steward Service Center).
+Our Data Steward Team offers you as a part of the agricultural research community support for all your questions concerning research data management.
+We are there for you in each phase of the data lifecycle – from research and the creation of a data management plan to the publication of your data.
+You can find more information about out team on our [website](https://fairagro.net/en/helpdesk/){:target="_blank"}.

-If you have feedback or want to contribute, please get in touch with us directly via the [FAIRagro Helpdesk](https://fairagro.net/helpdesk)
+If you have feedback, comments or any questions regarding RDM, please get in touch with us directly via the [contact form](https://fairagro.net/en/helpdesk/){:target="_blank"}

 **Let’s make agricultural data FAIR!**